dustinblack/jira-report/README.md

                         Email password (make sure you use an app password!)
   --local, -l           Do not send emails; only output the report locally (defaults to True if --recipients is empty)
 ```

+***Treat these items with care as they provide access to your accounts with your credentials***
+- **`JIRA_TOKEN`** - In your Jira profile, create a *Personal Access Token*.
+This is the token used by the script.
+- **`EMAIL_PASSWORD`** - Assuming Gmail, you will need to create an *App Password* for your Google account and use that here.

+## GitHub Actions Automated Reports
+The [.github/workflows/report.yaml](.github/workflows/report.yaml) file provides automation to run this script directly from GitHub Actions.
+The configuration provided here runs the script as a scheduled cron job.
+Parameters are passed to the script using GitHub Actions Secrets for this repo, which provide for automatic masking of the information in the script output.
+You will need to define these secrets and adjust the script as appropriate for your needs.